famiu/feline.nvim/README.md

     provider = 'file_encoding'
 }

--- Component that shows current git branch components.active[3][1] = {
+-- Component that shows current git branch with a maximum length of 8 components.active[3][1] = {
     provider = 'git_branch',
     hl = {